-Iran-backed militias try to storm Baghdad's Green Zone after losses in national elections
+Backers of Iran-backed militias try to storm Baghdad’s Green Zone after election losses

+Iran-backed groups have been demanding a recount of the Oct.
+10 parliamentary election results, which saw Shiite Muslim cleric Moqtada al-Sadr’s party secure the most seats even though the influential Fatah alliance of Iran-linked parties won more votes.
+The discrepancy appears to be the result of a superior electoral strategy on the part of Sadr’s party.

-While the discrepancy appeared to have resulted from superior electoral strategy on the part of Sadr’s party, supporters of the coalition’s militia network had camped outside Baghdad’s Green Zone for several weeks, spending their shifts inside tents on the sidewalk or sitting out under banners that denounce Iraq’s election as fraudulent.
+After the Fatah alliance saw its seats in parliament cut by about two-thirds, militia supporters began camping outside the gated Green Zone, which is home to government offices and foreign embassies.
+For several weeks, the protesters have rotated shifts inside tents on the sidewalk or sitting outside under banners that denounce Iraq’s election as fraudulent.

-Built after the U.S.-led invasion of 2003, Baghdad’s gated Green Zone is a home to foreign embassies and government offices, and seen by many in Iraq as a symbol of the vested interests that have come to dominate the country’s politics.

-Then on Thursday, the coalition decided to escalate the situation, announcing that supporters should storm the district, calling the demonstration Friday their “last chance.”
-When they did, arriving at two separate gates, security forces opened fire at protesters gathered to the east.
+On Thursday, the alliance decided to escalate, urging supporters to storm the Green Zone and calling the demonstration Friday their “last chance.”
+When they arrived at two separate gates, security forces opened fire at protesters.

-“We follow with great anger the hideous state of repression with which the government authorities deal with peaceful demonstrators,” said Hadi al-Amiri, the leader of the Iran-linked Fatah coalition which saw its share of the country’s 239 parliamentary seats fall from 48 to 16.

-Qais al-Khazali, leader of the Asaib al-Haq group, condemned the violence and urged justice for the wounded demonstrators.
-“Whoever they were, they must be held accountable,” he said of the security forces.

-Despite being fired upon, the protesters did not disperse.
+The protesters, however, did not disperse.
 By late afternoon in an area to the south of the Green Zone, young men were pounding sections of the sidewalk into pieces, before hurling them at security forces.
-“Why are you just standing there,” one of the men called to others gathered.
+“Why are you just standing there?” one of the men called to others gathered.
 “Come and stone them with us!”

+When asked by a reporter why protesters had not dispersed outside the Green Zone as security forces tried to push them back, militia representatives said they had received orders for their cadres to stay put.

 The Health Ministry said almost 100 of those treated for injuries were from the security forces.